 Report bear sightings in residential areas by phoning the BC Conservation Officer Service (COS) at 1-877-952-7277 or 604-905-BEAR.
-Whistler Conservation Officers are notified daily about sightings and immediately in emergencies.
+Whistler Conservation Officers are notified daily of sightings and immediately in emergencies.

 The main reason a bear will come near your home or place of work is for garbage, recycling or other food sources.

 It is very important (and it’s the law in Whistler) to secure garbage and recycling in a wildlife proof manner and to keep all other bear attractants clean and/or out of reach.

 Help keep Whistler’s bears and people safe by following these tips:

 - Never feed or approach a bear.
 Keep your distance, back away slowly and leave the area.
 Stay at least 100 m away from bears at all times.
 Avoid encounters.

 - Always manage your garbage and recycling, so that bears can’t access it.
 Put all garbage and recycling in wildlife-proof containers or enclosures, and ensure bins and buildings are always tightly closed or locked.
 Regularly wash all bins.
 See Whistler’s Solid Waste Bylaw for more details.